Color killer: Monochromatic transmission

 When a receiver is tuned to a monochrome transmission, the displayed scene should have no color components.
-However, if there is a hardware failure in the color killer stage, false color patterns may be displayed even during monochrome transmission.
+Hardware failure in the color killer stage may cause false color pattern display even during monochrome transmission.

 In normal color reception, high frequency luminance is mistaken for color, causing relatively invisible false color patterns.
 The reason for this invisibility is due to a key feature of NTSC/PAL, chroma/luminance frequency interleaving, where these false patterns are in complementary colors for adjacent video frames, allowing the human eye to average out the false color patterns.
-If, during a monochrome transmission, a color killer failure allows the color processing to be activated when it shouldn't, a chroma subcarrier in the color processing stages is regenerated with no reference, causing that subcarrier to have enough frequency error that the chroma/luminance interleaving feature of NTSC/PAL no longer works, allowing the aforementioned false color patterns, overlaying the otherwise monochrome picture, to be much more visible by the human eye.
+If, during a monochrome transmission, a color killer failure allows color processing activation when it should not, a chroma subcarrier in the color processing stages is regenerated with no reference, giving that subcarrier enough frequency error that the chroma/luminance interleaving feature of NTSC/PAL no longer works, making the false color patterns, overlaying the otherwise monochrome picture, much more visible to the human eye.

 Also, when the color killer fails during a monochrome transmission, external noise caused by a weak signal shows up as colored confetti interference.